 Just like booking a reputable mover, professional car shippers will apply know-how and experience to make sure that your car makes it unscathed during this long-distance move.
 Here are the top shippers:

 |Montway Auto Transport

 |Ship A Car Direct

-Things to Know about your move
+Things to know about your move to New Jersey

 Although cost is certainly important, there are other factors that you should consider about your move.

 - State Licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.

 - Mover's Insurance: Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
 If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.